twomice/org.civicrm.extensionsui/README.md

 They run "headlessly" (possibly an abuse of the term), which is to say that they run against a test database spun up expressly for the purpose of testing.

+Note: These tests operate on two assumptions about the site running them:

+1. that it can access the Internet (to get a list of installable extensions);
+2. that it does not have a local copy of CiviDiscount.
+The tests introduce a fake local copy to ensure appropriate behavior around local vs. remote data.

 To run the unit tests, you must have [cv](https://github.com/civicrm/cv) and phpunit4 installed.
 (If you are using [civicrm-buildkit](https://github.com/civicrm/civicrm-buildkit), both will have